patrickjuchli/basic-ftp/README.md

 await client.uploadDir("my/local/directory")
 ```

-If you encounter a problem, it can be helpful to log out all communication with the FTP server.
+If you encounter a problem, it may help to log out all communication with the FTP server.

 ```js
 client.ftp.verbose = true